t-mullen/hls-server/README.md

 ```

 ### Producing Streams
-HLS can only stream files that have been properly segmented.
+HLS can only stream files that have been properly encoded and segmented.
 FFMPEG is great for this.
 Here is how to do it with [node-fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).

 ```javascript